 Director: Mark Baker

-The role of this office is to guide and facilitate DBHDD’s efforts to be a Recovery Oriented System of Care that is fully integrative of the principles, practices, and values that provide sustained support to each person in our system to enable them to live lives of recovery and independence in the community.
-This signifies a strategic shift in emphasis within the Department of Behavioral Health and Developmental Disabilities.
-Our current system has often been crisis driven; Recovery however, moves us to prevention-focused, strength-based continuum of care, and makes a commitment to provide sustained, enduring support based on the strengths, the wellness, and the hopes of the person in recovery.
+DBHDD’s Office of Recovery Transformation supports efforts to create a recovery-oriented system of care that fully integrates the principles, practices, and values that allow the people we serve to live lives of recovery and independence in the community.
+This model signifies a shift from crisis-driven services to a prevention-focused, strength-based continuum of care that provides sustained support and is based on the strengths, the wellness, and hopes of the person in recovery.

-Recovery accepts that the conditions with which a person lives, be it severe and persistent mental illness, substance use, or co-occurring disorders, are long term situations that a person will be managing for life.
-The principles, practices, and values of recovery, must be claimed and owned by each and all of us in DBHDD; at the Central Office, at the hospitals, and in the Regional and community-based system.
-The Office of Recovery Transformation, was created to guide and facilitate the efforts of the whole of DBHDD utilizing the three fold strategic framework:
+Recovery accepts that the conditions with which a person lives, be it severe and persistent mental illness, substance use, or co-occurring disorders, are long-term situations that a person will be managing for life.
+The principles, practices, and values of recovery must be claimed and owned across DBHDD's service-delivery system and by community providers.
+The Office of Recovery Transformation guide and facilitates recovery efforts around a three-fold strategic framework:

-- Contextual alignment - how we fashion policies, protocols, contracts, and funding to support Recovery.
+- Contextual alignment: policies, protocols, contracts, and funding that support recovery.